 He’s already told me to get up off my knees.
 I’d sunk onto them in order to photograph the polar bear at eye level.
 Staying down would mean I’d look vulnerable and might be considered a target.

-Through my 400mm lens I could see the cream coloured hairs on the bear’s face and limbs shifting in gusts of wind that are chilling the air temperature to -16°C. This is, quite literally, one of the coolest experiences of my life.
+Through my 400-millimetre lens, I could see the cream-coloured hairs on the bear’s face and limbs shifting in gusts of wind that are chilling the air temperature to -16°C (3.2 Fahrenheit).
+This is, quite literally, one of the coolest experiences of my life.

 After standing up I bunch together with my fellow guests on this polar bear safari.
 Derek has already explained to us that polar bears like to avoid confrontations whenever possible.
-In the windswept subarctic wilderness of the taiga, 60km north of Churchill, even tiny injuries can sometimes prove fatal.
+In the windswept subarctic wilderness of the taiga, 60 kilometres (37 miles) north of Churchill, even tiny injuries can sometimes prove fatal.

 The lords of the arctic